marie-caro/marie-caro/README.md

 - 🌱  Currently in my second year at Epitech Barcelona.

-- 🔜 Starting an internship from July to December -> Asistente Pedagógica
+- 🔜 Ended my internship as pedagogical assistant for the first years -> Currently in the second semester / Tek2 Pool :'( /

 - ⚡ Fun fact **I enjoy learning languages**